uwescience/myria-website/docs/index.markdown

 # Getting Started with Myria
 This page covers the following topics:

-* How to use the Myria demonstration and production services hosted by UW, from either the web front-end, the Python API or an IPython notebook.
+* How to use the Myria demonstration service hosted by UW, from either the web front-end, the Python API, or an IPython notebook.
-* How to setup your own Myria service, either on a local laptop, cluster or Amazon EC2 instance.
+* How to set up your own Myria service, either on a local laptop, on-site cluster, or Amazon EC2.

 Developers, please see our [Myria Developer](developer.html) page.